EducationalTestingService/rsmtool/README.md

 ## Installation

-If you want to use RSMTool on your own machine, either as a user or a developer, follow the appropriate instructions below.
-Note that RSMTool only works with Python 3.4 and higher.

-### For users

 Currently, the best way to install RSMTool is by using the `conda` package manager.
 If you have the `conda` package manager already installed, you can skip straight to Step 2.

 1. To install the `conda` package manager, follow the instructions on [this page](http://conda.pydata.org/docs/install/quick.html).